The beaver is the largest member of the family "Rodentia."

 They build a dome-shaped home called a lodge with an underwater entrance for escaping predators.
 If beaver sense danger, they slap their paddle-shaped tail on top of the water to make a loud warning signal to other beaver in the family.The living area is above the water level.

 Beavers use their wide, flat tails as a rudder while webbed back feet help it swim.
-Can you see the tail in the picture above?
+Can you see the tail in the picture below?

 Some confuse the beaver with the river otter when seen swimming.
 Compare below- the otter, more slender, darker brown, and with a different shaped face, is on the right: